Tajamul21/MIG-Agent/README.md

 <a href='https://huggingface.co/datasets/Michael4933/MIG-Bench'><img src='https://img.shields.io/badge/Benchmark-Huggingface-yellow'></a>
 <a href='https://huggingface.co/datasets/Michael4933/MGrounding-630k'><img src='https://img.shields.io/badge/Dataset-Huggingface-blue'></a>

-This repository hosts the usage details of our training dataset <strong>MGrounding-630k</strong> and benchmark <strong>MIG-Bench</strong> and the training implementation of Migician, the first competitive Multi-image Grounding MLLM capable of free-form grounding.
+This repository hosts the usage details of our training dataset <strong>MGrounding-630k</strong>, benchmark <strong>MIG-Bench</strong> and the training implementation of Migician, the first competitive Multi-image Grounding MLLM capable of free-form grounding.

 -----------

 ## 📰 News
-* **[2025.01.13]**  🌷🌷🌷 We have further released our massive multi-image grounding training dataset [MGrounding_630k](https://huggingface.co/datasets/Michael4933/MGrounding-630k) and our multi-image grounding benchmark [MIG-Bench](https://huggingface.co/datasets/Michael4933/MIG-Bench) on Huggingface🤗~ Feel free to download and apply them for your own use.
+* **[2025.01.13]**  🌷🌷🌷 We have further released our massive multi-image grounding training dataset [MGrounding_630k](https://huggingface.co/datasets/Michael4933/MGrounding-630k) and our multi-image grounding benchmark [MIG-Bench](https://huggingface.co/datasets/Michael4933/MIG-Bench) on Huggingface🤗.
+Feel free to download and apply them for your own use.
 * **[2025.01.12]**  🌟🌟🌟 The model weights are now available on HuggingFace! 🤗 Download and have a try at [Huggingface Model](https://huggingface.co/Michael4933/Migician)!
 * **[2025.01.10]** 🌞🌞🌞 We have released our paper on [Arxiv](https://arxiv.org/abs/2501.05767) at the start of the new year!